merrychap/dns-cache/README.md

 Argument | Description
 -------- | ----------
 -h, --help | Show this help message and exit
--p P | Port for running server
+-p P | Port for running a server
 -f F | Address of a forwarder written in format IP:Port.
 Port can be omitted

-For example, you run the server on 9090 port.
-Then you can make queries to it by typing next (get A records for google.com):
+For example, you run a server on 9090 port.
+Then you can make queries to it by typing the next command (get A records from google.com):
 ```sh
 dig +notcp @127.0.0.1 -p 9090 google.com A
 ```